kiquetal/reader3/Dockerizeit.md

 # Copy the rest of the application code
 COPY . .

-# Process the book during the build
+# Copy the entrypoint script
-RUN uv run reader3.py dracula.epub
+COPY docker-entrypoint.sh .

 # Expose the port the app runs on
 EXPOSE 8123

+# Set the entrypoint
+ENTRYPOINT ["/app/docker-entrypoint.sh"]

 # The command to run the server
 CMD ["uv", "run", "server.py"]